bilalwahla/learn-me-some-groovy/README.md

 # Learn Me Some Groovy

-Following scripts were written while trying and tweaking examples given in the book 'Groovy in Action' and are not exact representations of the examples in the book.
+Scripts written while trying and tweaking examples given in the book 'Groovy in Action' and are not alwyas exact representations of the examples in the book.
+Areas covered so far:

-  - Book.groovy
-  - BookGroovyBean.groovy
-  - MyFirstGroovyScript.groovy
+  - Basics of the language to get you going (finding your groove)
-  - SimpleGroovyDataTypes.groovy
+  - Simple data types
-  - CollectiveGroovyDataTypes.groovy
+  - Collections
-  - WorkingWithClosures.groovy
+  - Closures
-  - ControlStructures.groovy
+  - Control structures

-# Roman Numerals Script
+# Exercises

-There is another script that was done as an exercise to show off what I learnt from the first 7 chapters of the 'Groovy in Action' book.
+There are more scripts under 'exercises' that were done to show off the progress in learning.

+- Basics of the language to get you going (finding your groove)

 # Running The Scripts

-Running the scripts including Roman Numerals exercise is simple.
-Just run the script you wish to using the groovy command e.g.
+Running the scripts including exercises is simple.
+Being in the respective directory, just run the script you wish to using the groovy command e.g.

 ```sh
 $ groovy RomanNumerals